Government Nizamia General Hospital

-Government Nizamia General Hospital popularly known as Government Unani Hospital is a public hospital located in Hyderabad, Telangana, India.
-It is a hospital for general medicine and Unani medicine.
+Government Nizamia General Hospital, popularly known as Government Unani Hospital, is a public hospital located in Hyderabad, Telangana, India.
+It is a hospital for general and Unani medicine.
 It was established during the reign of Nizams.
 It is located near the historic building of Charminar.

 History

-Nizamia General Hospital was built in 1345 Hijri which is gregorian 1926 by the last Nizam of Hyderabad - HEH Mir Osman Ali Khan.
+Nizamia General Hospital was built in 1345 Hijri, which is Gregorian 1926, by the last Nizam of Hyderabad - HEH Mir Osman Ali Khan.

 Hospital

 The departments at the hospital include Gynaecology, Surgery, Dentistry, Ophthalmology and Pathology.

 It provides Unani medicine services in Bell's palsy, functional neurological disorders, viral Hepatitis renal calculi, nephritis, pyelonephritis, diabetes, diabetic ulcers, sinusitis, bronchial asthma, obesity, haemorrhoid, Fistula-in-ano, chronic non-specific ulcers, skin diseases, sexual problems and diseases belongs to genealogical disorders.

 A medical college, Government Nizamia Tibbi College is located on the campus.